 Your Libreboot X220 obeys you, and nobody else!
 The Libreboot X220 comes without the Intel Management Engine or AMD PSP!

 Shipping worldwide via UPS!
 (Europe, USA, Canada and Asia included.
 2-5 day shipping to most of the world), with a 2 year warranty as standard, and free technical support.
-Prices are in GBP; use xe.com currency converter to check currency exchange rates (e.g. GBP to EUR, GBP to USD, etc).
-Minifree provides invoices in GBP by default, but you can request an invoice in another currency (e.g. EUR, USD) if you prefer, and one will be provided.
+Prices are in EUR; if you want another currency, use xe.com currency converter and simply pay in that amount in the other currency, at your local bank.
+Xe.com provides accurate exchange rates.

 We also sell extra Libreboot X220 batteries:

 We also sell Libreboot X220 docking stations separately (useful if you want a 2nd HDD/SSD):

 This comes with the Core i5.
 Core i7 model is available for an additional 500 EUR (these models are rarer, so it takes more effort to source them and they cost much more); ask for it in the textbox on the checkout page, and we’ll send a custom invoice in PDF format.
 Core i7 model adds HyperThreading support, in addition to a single USB 3.0 port (support not yet available/tested in Libreboot), and somewhat better performance depending on use-case scenario (e.g. photo editing).